-Using only recycle cardboard from its 12-pack box, they’ve create a VR viewer that works with a smartphone.
-It’s not hard to imagine this packaging idea a reality, since Google and other third-parties are already selling kits of pre-cut cardboard for customers to assemble.
-Users might have to cut out the pieces and Coca-Cola could easily provide the plastic lens in the box as it does for other product giveaways.
+It’s not hard to imagine this packaging idea becoming a reality, since Google and other third-parties are already selling kits of pre-cut cardboard for customers to assemble.
+Users might have to cut out the pieces, but Coca-Cola could easily provide the plastic lens in the box as it does for other product giveaways.
 Between Coca-Cola and the new McDonald’s VR goggles, large non-media companies are starting to notice the popularity of VR and appear to be all for it.